MarkRoddy/duckdb-pytables/README.md

 ```

 ## Automatic Installation
 Note to be sure to use the version of python you want to use with DuckDB.
 For instance, if you're using a virtualenv, be sure to source it before running the command below.
-Alternatively, if you have both Python 3.8 and Python 3.9 installed, and you'd prefer to use version 3.9, replace `python` in the script below with `python3.9`.
+Alternatively, if you have both Python 3.8 and Python 3.9 installed, and you'd prefer to use version 3.9, replace `python` in the curl command below with `python3.9`.

 ```shell
 curl -L https://github.com/MarkRoddy/duckdb-pytables/releases/download/latest/get-pytables.py | python